Immortality (2016 film)

-Immortality (Persian: جاودانگی - Javdanegi) is a 2016 Iranian experimental drama film directed by Mehdi Fard Ghaderi.
+Immortality (Persian: جاودانگی - Javdanegi) is a 2016 Iranian experimental drama film directed by Mehdi Fard Ghaderi. and his first feature film.

 This movie was recorded entirely on the train.
 All of the footage takes place on a rainy night using a 145-minute Steadicam one-shot sequence.
 Immortality was filmed in fourteen nights, and the film was shot twelve times until the end.
 The final film is one of those twelve takes.

+World premiere Immortality was in Rome Film Fest 2016.

 Plot

 All the events of this movie take place on a rainy night on a train and it tells the story of the lives of six families in different train carriages, which is narrated with time shifts.

 An old man is informed that he has only three more days to live, he is on a train to go to his cottage and be there when he dies.
 Slowly his dreams begin.